ridabatoolsaleem-wq/ridabatoolsaleem-wq.github.io/_posts/2026-04-02-first-post.md

-# Articles Collection
+# My Articles

 ---

 ## Article 1: My First Day in Computer Engineering

 Starting my journey in Computer Engineering was both exciting and overwhelming, especially because I did not have a background in computers.
 Unlike many of my classmates, I had little to no prior experience with programming.
-When I first looked at my subjects, I was surprised and confused because most of them were coding-based, with Python as a major component.
-At that moment, I felt uncertain about how I would manage such technical subjects, but at the same time, I was curious and willing to learn something new.

-On the very first day, we had an orientation session conducted by Dr. Bilal, who proved to be a highly skilled and supportive instructor.
-He introduced us to Python and started teaching from the basics.
-Despite his clear explanations, I struggled a lot during the first two to three weeks.
-Coding felt like a completely new language, and I found it difficult to understand even simple concepts.
-However, with time and consistent exposure, things slowly started to make sense.
+On the very first day, we had an orientation session conducted by Dr. Bilal, who introduced us to Python.
+In the beginning, I struggled a lot, but gradually things started making sense.

-Dr. Bilal’s teaching style played a significant role in helping me build my initial understanding.
 Alongside academic challenges, I also had to adjust to hostel life.
-Being a hostelite and sharing a room required me to adapt to a new environment, manage shared space, and maintain a study routine.
-It was not easy to focus on coding, which demands full concentration and continuous practice.
-However, over time, I learned how to balance my studies and personal life.

-These early experiences taught me discipline, patience, and the importance of consistency.
-Although the beginning was difficult, it laid the foundation for my journey in Computer Engineering.
+Over time, I learned discipline, patience, and consistency.

 ---

 ## Article 2: My Journey to Understanding Python

-Learning Python was one of the most difficult yet important parts of my academic journey.
-Since I did not have a computer background, I initially found coding very confusing and challenging.
-Even basic concepts seemed complicated, and I often felt lost during lectures.
-However, I decided to make a serious effort to improve and started exploring different ways to understand programming.
+Learning Python was difficult at first because I had no coding background.
+I often felt lost during lectures.

-One of the main tools I used was Visual Studio (VS) for Python.
-Compared to other software, I found it much easier to use because of its simple interface.
-It helped me focus more on writing and understanding code rather than struggling with technical setup.

-One of my biggest challenges was writing code on paper during quizzes.
-I often made mistakes in syntax and structure, which affected my performance.
-Dr. Bilal supported us a lot by providing detailed PDFs for every topic, which helped me a lot in revision.
+I used Visual Studio to practice, which made learning easier.
+One major challenge was writing code on paper during quizzes.

+With time, practice, and help from notes provided by Dr. Bilal, I improved gradually.

+---

+## Article 3: Struggles and Learning in Computer Engineering Labs

+Lab sessions were long and challenging, often lasting 3 hours.
+Initially, I struggled to stay focused.

+Our instructor provided manuals and step-by-step guidance, which helped a lot.

+Despite issues like electricity problems, I improved through practice and patience.

+---

+## Article 4: Pre-Mids and Midterm Challenges in Programming Fundamentals

+Before midterms, quizzes were conducted regularly.
+I found them difficult due to weak concepts.

+The midterm exam was challenging, and I was not fully satisfied with my performance.

-This journey taught me that programming requires patience, consistency, and practice.
+This phase taught me the importance of consistency and practice.

+---

+## Article 5: Post-Midterm Project Experience with Pandas

+We were assigned a dataset project using Pandas.
+My group partner handled most of the work, so I could not fully participate.

+However, during the viva, I managed to answer questions and performed well.

+This experience taught me the importance of active participation.

+---

+## Article 6: Final Exams and Results in Programming Fundamentals

+Final exams included interesting machine learning concepts.

+Although I struggled earlier, I performed better in the final exam due to interest in the topic.

+Attendance played an important role in my overall performance.

+---

+## Article 7: Beginning the Second Semester with Database Systems

+In the second semester, I studied Database Systems using MySQL.

+This subject was easier compared to Python, and I understood it better.

+We also learned practical tools like MySQL Workbench and localhost setup.

+---

+## Article 8: Planning an E-Commerce Project

+We were assigned a group project to create an e-commerce idea.

+Initially, we planned a beauty product website, but later changed it due to instructions.

+This taught us creativity and flexibility in project work.

+---

+## Article 9: Impact of Current Situations on Academic Life

+Due to petrol shortage, classes shifted online.

+Online learning was more difficult, but I managed to continue.

+I also faced an issue of username misuse, which was resolved professionally.

+---

+## Article 10: Developing New Machine Learning Datasets

+We created dataset ideas for machine learning projects.

+I actively participated and created three ideas.

+This improved my confidence and understanding of real-world applications.